MicrosoftDocs/win32/desktop-src/SetupApi/spfilenotify-targetnewer.md

 ---
-Description: 'The SPFILENOTIFY\_TARGETNEWER notification is sent to the callback routine if the file to be copied was queued with the SP\_COPY\_NEWER or SP\_COPY\_FORCE\_NEWER flags specified and a newer version of the file already exists in the target directory.' ms.assetid: '93bcd610-f75d-4900-841c-f67946af5c4a'
+Description: The SPFILENOTIFY\_TARGETNEWER notification is sent to the callback routine if the file to be copied was queued with the SP\_COPY\_NEWER or SP\_COPY\_FORCE\_NEWER flags specified and a newer version of the file already exists in the target directory. ms.assetid: 93bcd610-f75d-4900-841c-f67946af5c4a
-title: 'SPFILENOTIFY\_TARGETNEWER message'
+title: SPFILENOTIFY\_TARGETNEWER message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SPFILENOTIFY\_TARGETNEWER message